thisissoon/standups-backend/README.md

 * API Blueprint,
 * integration testing with Dredd,
 * continous integration with CircleCI, and
-* deployment with Docker.
+* deployment with Docker, AWS and nginx.

 This API is used by other web apps where SOON_ stand-up data is required.

 This API utilises SOON_'s `node-standups` node module in the `stand-up.txt` data parsing process.

 This repo makes publicily accessible SOON_'s stand-up data.

 ### Docker Setup